 John Sheridan MIAHIP, MSc Integrative Counselling & Psychotherapy

 I am a fully qualified Psychotherapist and I am pre-accredited with the IAHIP – Irish Association of Humanistic & Integrative Psychotherapy.
 I will help you to learn better self-awareness, empower you to identify harmful stressors in your life, and develop self-care and self-safety practices.
 Together we will bring a sense of balance and harmony to your day to day functioning, and ensure you are aware when you are being triggered into negative thoughts, feelings or behaviours, so you can choose to respond healthily, instead of reacting unhelpfully.

 Some of the issues that I empower clients to cope with and manage include:

-Self-harm/injury, Stress/Anxiety, Bereavement & Loss, Relationship issues, Lack of Motivation, Abuse, Panic Attacks, Bullying, Stress, Trauma.
-Having worked for many years with Samaritans and Living Life Counselling, I also have experience of clients who experience suicidal ideation, and who self-harm/injure.
+Having worked for many years with Samaritans and Living Life Counselling, I have deep experience of clients who experience suicidal ideation, and who self-harm/injure.

 Please feel free to contact John directly on Tel: 086 8162473.